- Committed to the Energy Charter, a landmark initiative aimed at uniting the energy industry to deliver better service for Australians

 - Held electricity prices flat for Victorian households in 2019 by paying more than $15 million worth of increases in supply-chain and other costs

 - Simplified the EnergyAustralia suite of energy plans, introducing fixed prices for the term of contracts, eliminating conditional discounting and exit fees and applying discounts off the entire energy bill

-- Acquired 49 per cent in solar and LED lighting company, Echo Group, to better cater for commercial and industrial customers with cutting-edge technologies
+- Acquired 49 per cent in solar and LED lighting company, Echo Group, to better cater for industrial and commercial customers with cutting-edge technologies

 - Managed gas-fired Newport and Jeeralang assets to generate 65 per cent more energy than the corresponding period last year, providing greater reliability and lower-priced electricity

 - Announced plans to invest more than $80 million in upgrades at the Mt Piper power station to expand the plant’s capacity by 60 megawatts (MW), enough electricity to power an additional 55,000 NSW homes